geongeorge/IGBro-Docs/install/README.md

 ## Admin panel

-### Prerequisites ❓
+### Prerequisites 🌟Important🌟
 -	Domain or subdomain should have ssl (https)
+-	The following server requirements:
+    > **PHP v7.2** <br>
+    > **Apache Server** <br>
+    > **Ioncube Loader** for PHP 7.2
 -	It is better to install in a subdomain or sub directory like quiz.mywebsite.com or mywebsite.com/quiz

+### Add a Game in IGBro.com
+-   Login in IGBro and visit your accounts section
+-   Under Products go the **Manage** section of your selected product
+-   Add a game there.
+    -   Name it your game name (doesn't really matter)
+    -   Add the url where you're gonna install it in your website.
+You'll see more about this soon in this tutorial.

-### Server ⚙️
+### Import database file ⚙️
 -	Make sure your server has apache or hybrid(apache+nginx)
--	Make a database (store the db_name, username, pwd temporarily)
+-	Make a database (store the db_name, username, pwd temporarily in a notepad)
 -	Use phpmyadmin  to login with the database credentials and import yolo_new.sql

 ### Hosting the Files 📁

 Make sure if you’re using linux or mac you have hidden files shown.
 So as to show .htaccess otherwise you’ll miss it when zipping

--	Zip the files together.
-Don’t include database.sql (for security)
+-   Extract the Admin panel zip file
+-   Zip all the files inside the admin panel folder.
+Do not miss the `.htaccess` file (show hidden files if you're on a mac or linux)
--	Upload the zip file to your server and expand it there
+-	Upload the new Admin panel zip file to your server and expand it there
 -	Expand(extract) it there in your server.
 -	Delete the zip file from the server(If you don’t wanna he hacked)
 -	Now open these files in an editor